shufanhe/MyRecipe/docs/iteration_report_2.md

 One Important Thing Learned
 ----------------
-1. Shufan - ALWAYS commit and push your code.
+1. Shufan - ALWAYS commit and pull.
 2. Khanh - Do not use random Git commands you are not familiar with.
 3. Diana - Learned how to use Git commands without needing help from team!